wpeventmanager/wp-event-manager/readme.txt

 > * Event categories
 > * Easily create custom event field (e.g. dress code)
 > * Assign event locations and view events by location
-> * Widgets for Recents, Upcomming, Featured Events
+> * Widgets for Recents, Upcoming, Featured Events
 > * Plenty of template tags and shortcodes for use in your posts and pages
 > * Caching Support
 > * Developer friendly code, Custom Post Types, endpoints & template files.